 TG4001 HPV Cancer Vaccine Dosage

 Dosing levels are being evaluated in ongoing clinical trials.
-TG4001 is designed to have a two-pronged antiviral approach: to alert the immune system specifically to cells presenting the HPV16 E6 and E7 antigens, that can be found in HPV16-related tumors, and to further stimulate the infection-clearing activity of the immune system through interleukin 2 (IL-2).
+TG4001 is designed to have a two-pronged antiviral approach: to alert the immune system specifically to cells presenting the HPV16 E6 and E7 antigens found in HPV16-related tumors and to further stimulate the infection-clearing activity of the immune system through interleukin 2 (IL-2).

 TG4001 HPV Cancer Vaccine News